llm-bible/llm-bible.github.io/_publications/kim2023which.markdown

 bibkey: kim2023which
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.03754"}
-tags: ['Model Architecture', 'RAG', 'GPT', 'Interpretability', 'Interpretability and Explainability', 'Prompting', 'Applications']
+tags: ['GPT', 'Applications', 'Interpretability and Explainability', 'RAG', 'Model Architecture', 'Interpretability', 'Prompting']
 ---
 This paper describes the DSBA submissions to the Prompting Large Language Models as Explainable Metrics shared task, where systems were submitted to two